 As I took my first economics lecture two years ago (microeconomics) I struck by definition of “homo-economicus”.
 It basically assumes that people will choose the way that will maximize their utility.
 Assuming people to act in selfish way, homo-economicus ignore good tempers of humans such as altruism.
 Altruism is completely opposite of selfishness.
 It means self-sacrifice for others.
 But why would I sacrifice my utility for the benefit of others?

-Recent euro-zone crisis let me deduce that global economy is so much more integrated than I thought.
+The recent euro-zone crisis let me deduce that the global economy is so much more integrated than I thought.
 A crisis in one country threats seriously other country’s economies.
-Considering only your own utility and letting down others may in long term get you down as we see in Europe.
-But on the contrary, being altruist and working for gradual collective development may, in long term, create greater benefits for all.
-I mean yes, innovation and entrepreneurship can boost global economy but for sustainable development we need to alter the core mechanisms that drive the global economic system.
+Considering only your own utility and letting down others may bring you down in the long term, as we see in Europe.
+But being altruistic and working for gradual collective development may, in long term, create greater benefits for all.
+I mean yes, innovation and entrepreneurship can boost the global economy.
+But for sustainable development, we need to alter the core mechanisms that drive the global economic system.

-As for the answer of the question, there is no absolute right answer.
-But in order to get greater collective benefit for two of us I need to stay silent and assuming you would act altruistic and stay silent too in order to stay just 6 months in prison and get freedom.
+As for the answer to the question, there is no absolute right answer.
+But in order to get greater collective benefit for two of us, I need to stay silent and assuming you would act altruistic and stay silent too in order to stay just 6 months in prison and get freedom.
 So hush!

 Onur Turk is the founder and chairman of the International Relations & Economics Society and student at Istanbul Technical University.
 He is a Global Shaper from the Istanbul hub.